-Configuration of a channel MSPs does not include this folder, as channel MSPs solely aim to offer identity validation functionalities and not signing abilities.
+Configuration of a channel MSP does not include this folder, as channel MSPs solely aim to offer identity validation functionalities and not signing abilities.

-• TLS Root CA: This folder contains a list of self-signed X.509 certificates of the Root CAs trusted by this organization for TLS communications.
+• tlscacerts: This folder contains a list of self-signed X.509 certificates of the Root CAs trusted by this organization for secure communications between nodes using TLS.
 An example of a TLS communication would be when a peer needs to connect to an orderer so that it can receive ledger updates.